Small digital products still need support.

 4. Scope clarification macro

 HoneKit is a checklist/template starter bundle for digital-download launch readiness.
-It is not a managed support service, legal/compliance review, or revenue promise.
+It is not a managed support service, legal/compliance review, or revenue guarantee.
 It is designed to help makers review packaging, buyer access, support/refund wording, and basic trust-page readiness before or around launch.

 5. Start-here macro